Lester Holt: Career

 Holt moderated the Democratic presidential candidates' debate in January 2016, alongside a panel of NBC political reporters, as well as the first presidential debate on September 26, 2016.
-Presidential candidate Donald Trump said that this was "a very unfair system" because "Lester is a Democrat".
-Holt was at the time a registered Republican.
-However in 2018, he changed his party affiliation to independent.
-After the debate, Donald Trump said that Holt did "a good job."
+Prior to the debate, presidential candidate Donald Trump said that this was "a very unfair system" because "Lester is a Democrat" (Holt was at the time a registered Republican.
+He changed his party affiliation to independent in 2018).
+Afterward, Donald Trump said that Holt did "a good job".
 Journalists also said that Holt performed admirably; for example he challenged Trump when Trump said that he originally opposed the war in Iraq, which was proven to be a false statement.
 The Washington Post said "Kudos to Holt" for making it clear that stop and frisk was ruled unconstitutional in New York, when Trump said it wasn't.

 In May 2017, when Holt interviewed President Trump, they discussed Trump's firing of FBI director James Comey.
 Holt's interview with Trump resulted in extensive media coverage.

+In 2020, Holt extensively covered the COVID-19 pandemic and saw a spike in ratings alongside the other evening news shows.
+He also sometimes ended his shows with monologues, reflecting on the pandemic and its impact.
+He also ended his show with a monologue after the January 6 Capitol Attack, criticizing Trump and the culture of disinformation that led to the attack.
+In 2022, Holt announced the death of Queen Elizabeth II in an NBC News Special Report, and in 2023, he interviewed Ebrahim Raisi, president of Iran.
+In October 2023, Holt traveled to Israel to cover the 2023 Hamas attack on Israel, and the ongoing Gaza war On November 8, 2023, he co-moderated the third GOP Primary Debate, alongside Hugh Hewitt and Kristen Welker.
+The debate drew 7.5 million viewers.
+Since 2020, Holt has signed off by saying "I'm Lester Holt; please take care of yourself, and each other.
+Good night."

+In May 2025, Holt stepped down as the host of NBC Nightly News, taking up the position of a host on Dateline NBC.
+In his last show, he said, "Please take care of yourself, and each other, and I'll do the same."